ac-freeman/acfreeman.github.io/_pages/about.md

 - Jyotsna Raghavan, _Cornell University Class of 2027_
 - Rishit Shiramshetti

-Through the Polygence Pathfinders program, I have also mentored 10+ high school students in discussing the world computer science studies, job opportunities, research, and college applications.
+Through the Polygence Pathfinders program, I have also mentored 10+ high school students in discussing the world of computer science studies, job opportunities, research, and college applications.

 ## Statement of Values
 As a covenant member of the Summit Church, I hold to the [Baptist Faith and Message](https://bfm.sbc.net/bfm2000/).